oneapi-src/oneDNN/tests/benchdnn/doc/driver_bnorm.md

  - `--inplace=BOOL` -- memory mode for the primitive.
 If `true`, it uses input memory as output, otherwise, input and output are separate.
             Default is `true`.
+ - `--debug-check-ws=BOOL` -- checks if workspace has correct values.
+Feature is based on internal knowledge of a library implementation.
+The default is `false`.
  - `--mb=INT` -- override minibatch size specified in the problem description.
              When set to `0`, use minibatch size as defined by the individual problem descriptor.
 The default is `0`.